Amanda Rawles

-Amanda Carol Rawles (born 25 August 2000) is an Indonesian actress and model of Australian descent.
+Amanda Rawles is an Indonesian actress of Australian descent.

 Early life and education

-Rawles was born on 25 August 2000 in Jakarta, Indonesia.
-She is the second daughter of three children from Shane Rawles and Nasriyah.
-Amanda is of Australian descent from her father and Betawi from her mother.
+Amanda Rawles was born in Jakarta, Indonesia.

 Rawles continued her education in high school through home schooling due to her busy career in acting.

-In March 2020, Rawles underwent a foundation studies– university program aimed at preparing students for undergraduate courses, for a four-month bachelor's degree at Macquarie University, Sydney.
-In 2021, Rawles settled in Australia to continue her tertiary education at Macquarie University for the bachelor's degree in Communication Sciences program.
+In March 2020, Rawles underwent a foundation studies university program aimed at preparing students for undergraduate courses, for a four-month bachelor's degree at Macquarie University, Sydney.
+In 2021, Rawles settled in Australia to continue her tertiary education at Macquarie University for a bachelor's degree in communication sciences.
 She took this major because it was in line with her career in the entertainment industry.

 Career

+Acting

-Her film career began with a supporting role through the film 7 Hari Menembus Waktu (2015).
-After starring in several other films, Rawles played the female lead in Promise (2017) and Dear Nathan, paired with Jefri Nichol, who she later also partnered with in several additional films.
+Rawles' film career began with a supporting role in the film 7 Hari Menembus Waktu (2015).
+After starring in several other films, Rawles played the female lead in Promise (2017).

+She then played one of two leading roles as Salma in Dear Nathan and its two sequels, paired with Jefri Nichol as Nathan.

+Other activities

+In 2017, Rawles published a book of poetry and prose titled Yang Terlupakan.

+In 2020 Rawles did the musical arrangement for the "Theme of Prontera" on the album Ragnarok Forever Love: Cinta Abadi.
+This is a soundtrack to accompany the new web series Cinta Abadi, which was released on 11 September 2019 on YouTube, in which Rawles plays the character Renata.
+The music is used in the online game Ragnarok Online, Prontera City being one of the main cities in the game.